AYUSH-ISHAN/Type-Based_Heirarchial_MARL_SC2/README.md

 <img src="./media/location.png"/>      <img src="./media/health.png"/><br>

+<h4>Types of Agents</h4>
+Here, we have a default agent (rnn agent) and other it thgc agent, which is specifically designed for this project.
 <h3>Communication or Knoweldege share via Graph Attention Netowrks:</h3>

 For, commication we have used Graph Attention Networks (<a href="https://arxiv.org/abs/1710.10903">GAT</a>).
 The GAT netwroks are for communication between the agents of a group (intra level) and for inter group communication.